 When using an external KMS, key encryption keys (KEK) might be rotated according to the policy set in the KMS.
-Each time that the keys are rotated in an external KMS, you will have to update the new KEK IDs (UUIDs - i.e. key encryption keys - KEKs) to MarkLogic.
-Data will then start to be encrypted with new KEK ID, as described in Section 14.8.1, "Key Rotation" [191].
-The object keys (OKEYs) with be enveloped by the external KMS and the new keys as MarkLogic uses the IDs to request that the OKEY be enveloped with the corresponding KEK ID.
+Each time that the keys are rotated in an external KMS, you will have to update the new KEK IDs (UUIDs - like key encryption keys - KEKs) to MarkLogic Server.
+Data will then start to be encrypted with new KEK ID, as described in Key Rotation.
+The object keys (OKEYs) with be enveloped by the external KMS and the new keys as MarkLogic Server uses the IDs to request that the OKEY be enveloped with the corresponding KEK ID.

 Encryption at rest may be configured using REST, XQuery, or JavaScript APIs.
-See Section 14.12, "APIs for Encryption at Rest" [214] for details.
+See APIs for Encryption at Rest for details.